brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - GraalVM CE and EE both break constellation rendering in Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963

 If you run into any other mod issues you can trace back to GraalVM, please create a Github issue or post in the Discord!
+They can probably be worked around by finding the right function with `Dgraal.PrintCompilation=true`, and working around it with `-Dgraal.GraalCompileOnly=~...`.

 SpecialK
 ======
-SpecialK has 2 major performance benefits to Minecraft on Windows:
+SpecialK has 2 major Windows performance benefits:

-- A fancy frame limiter that reduces stutter, eliminates tearing, saves power, and saves CPU TDP to boost when needed.
+- A frame limiter that reduces stutter, eliminates tearing, saves power, and saves CPU TDP to boost when needed.
 It even works in conjuction with VRR or Nvidia Reflex.

 - A OpenGL-to-DirectX11 wrapper called OpenGL-IK that eliminates Minecraft's windowed moded overhead, and enables other features (like HDR).